orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.2/README.md

  * Hardware in this repository is licenced under CERN OHL v1.2
  * Gateware/Software/Firmware in this repository is licenced under MIT unless otherise indicated

+ ## OSHW
+This board is an OSHWA approved design: [AU000006](https://certification.oshwa.org/au000006.html)